GunjanBhanwal/GunjanBhanwal/README.md

 ### 🌍 About Me

-I’m a tech enthusiast from India, fueled by curiosity and a drive to create things that make a difference.
-Whether it’s designing sleek web apps or solving tricky data structures, I love turning ideas into real-world solutions.
+I’m a third-year B.Tech student from India, diving into everything tech-related—from crafting sleek web apps to wrestling with data structures.
+Fueled by curiosity and a zest for learning (not by coffee), I love turning bright ideas into reality, one project at a time!

 - 🔭 Currently on a journey to master the **MERN Stack**.
 - 🧠 Passionate about **AI, ML**, and all things that make tech smarter.